mekkablue/Glyphs-Scripts/README.md

 * * **Stylistic Sets > Synchronize ssXX glyphs:** Creates missing ssXX glyphs so that you have synchronous groups of ssXX glyphs.
 E.g. you have *a.ss01 b.ss01 c.ss01 a.ss02 c.ss02* --> the script creates *b.ss02*
 * * **Stylistic Sets > Create ssXX from layer:** Takes the current layer and copies it to the primary layer of a new .ssXX glyph.
 * * **Stylistic Sets > Create pseudorandom calt feature:** Creates pseudorandom calt (contextual alternatives) feature based on number of existing ssXX glyphs in the font.
 Update: now includes the default class in the rotation algorithm.
+* **Wrap and Extend Features:** Encloses all features with lookups with the _useExtension_ parameter, allowing you to have a 32 bits limit insead of the standard 16 bits.
+It also divides the lookups into sub groups of 3000 lines.

 ## Glyph Names
 * **Add PUA Unicode Values to Selected Glyphs:** Iterates through selected glyphs and incrementally applies custom Unicode values, starting at a user-specified value. *Needs Vanilla.*